intrig-unicamp/NML-Neo4j/README.md

 /analysis - files with the statitics data extracted from the outputs

-/RDBM Experiments - Java codes, outputs and analysis of the RDBM experiment
+/RDBM Experiments - Java codes, outputs and analysis of the Relational Database Model experiment (in order to compare with the Graph database results)